George Richard WilkesPhotographer Male Fort Walton Beach, Florida, US

 - No tan lines, and in fact no suntans (or artificial tans) at all.
 Here's where self-acceptance of oneself via acceptance of one's own natural coloring especially comes into play, as with:

-- Non-colored hair: Again, self-acceptance matters, I think.
-Especially regarding changing darker hair to blonde: Think of Cindy Crawford, for one – she's done great with dark hair, so what's wrong with that?
+- Non-colored hair: Especially regarding changing darker hair to blonde: Think of Cindy Crawford, for one – she's done great with dark hair, so that certainly has the possibility of working out.

-As for my own photography: In photography, one of my interests is capturing the inner person, so to speak, especially the personality.
+As mentioned above: for my own photography: In photography, one of my interests is capturing the inner person, so to speak, especially the personality.

 (Regarding friend requests: When I do a friend request, it means that I consider that we are already friends on some level, and/or that I want us to be friends.
 It’s very simple, therefore: If I make a friend request, I want us to be friends, even if we’re living in different states, or different countries and may never see each other face-to-face.
 By the way, this is a "no obligation" idea: Being a friend of mine doesn't "force" anyone to be or do anything they otherwise wouldn't want to be or do.)